TimAstier/react-redux-chess/README.md

 # chess-pgn

 ## What
-An interactive chessboard UI created with React.
+An interactive chessboard UI created with React and Redux.

 ## Why

 This is a pet project to practice and improve my front-end development skills.
 Full story available on my blog [here](https://timotheeastier.wordpress.com/2018/08/23/pet-project-chessboard-ui-day-1/).

 ## Install